L0lus/PicoCalc-Radxa-zero-3/README.md

 ## Guide for Setup Radxa zero 3 on Picocalc

 #### Tips

-1. You can change UI size on Preference → Appearance Settings → Defaults
-2. The Pico Connectors on clockwork_Mainboard_V2.0_Schematic are Left-Right flipped!
+The Pico Connectors on clockwork_Mainboard_V2.0_Schematic are Left-Right flipped!

 #### Set up wire connection